Nipple Problems and Discharge

 What about other types of nipple discharge?

 A lump with the discharge will be of primary concern to your healthcare provider.
-But keep in mind that breastfeeding women may experience a lump?under?the areola, and a discharge.
-This can?be caused by lactational mastitis?that occurs with?a pus-filled infection (abscess).
+But keep in mind that breastfeeding women may have a lump under the areola, and discharge.
+This can be caused by lactational mastitis that occurs with a pus-filled infection (abscess).

-Nipple discharge that is due to a benign noncancer?breast condition may be treated by keeping the nipple clean, among other treatments.
-Nipple discharge that occurs because?of infection may require hospitalization.
+Nipple discharge that is due to a noncancer breast condition may be treated by keeping the nipple clean, among other treatments.
+Nipple discharge that occurs because of infection may require hospitalization.